Robert Scheer: The Ramparts years

 In 1962 in Berkeley, California, Scheer along with David Horowitz, Maurice Zeitlin, Phil Roos, and Sol Stern founded Root and Branch: A Radical Quarterly, one of the earliest campus New Left journals.
+Scheer was a member of the executive committee of the UC Berkeley branch of the Fair Play for Cuba Committee.

 While working at City Lights Books in San Francisco, Scheer co-authored Cuba, an American Tragedy (1964) with Maurice Zeitlin.
-Between 1964 and 1969, he served, variously, as the Vietnam correspondent, managing editor, and editor-in-chief of Ramparts magazine in San Francisco.
+Between 1964 and 1969, he served, variously, as the Vietnam War correspondent, managing editor, and editor-in-chief of Ramparts magazine in San Francisco.
 Scheer reported from Cambodia, China, North Korea, Russia, Latin America and the Middle East (including the Six-Day War), as well as on national security matters in the United States.
 While in Cuba, where he interviewed Fidel Castro, Scheer obtained an introduction by the Cuban leader for the diary of Che Guevara — which Scheer had already obtained, with the help of French journalist Michele Ray, for publication in Ramparts and by Bantam Books.
 After Ramparts collapsed, Scheer became a freelance writer who was published in major magazines including Playboy, Look, Esquire, Lear's and Cosmopolitan.

 Congressional run

 In the late 1960s, Scheer made a bid for elective office as an anti-Vietnam War candidate.
 He challenged U.S. Representative Jeffery Cohelan in the 1966 Democratic primary.
 Cohelan was a liberal, but like most Democratic officeholders at that time, he supported the Vietnam War.
 Mathematician Serge Lang served as Scheer's campaign treasurer.
 Scheer lost, but won over 45% of the vote (and carried Berkeley), a strong enough showing against an incumbent to represent an indicator of the strength of New Left Sixties radicalism.
 (Cohelan would lose re-nomination four years later to anti-war Berkeley City Councilman Ron Dellums.)

-In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse to pay taxes in protest against the Vietnam War.
+In 1968, Scheer signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse to pay taxes in protest against the Vietnam War.

 In July 1970, Scheer accompanied as a journalist a Black Panther Party delegation, led by Eldridge Cleaver, who also wrote for Ramparts, to North Korea, China, and Vietnam.
 The delegation also included people from the San Francisco Red Guard, the women's liberation movement, the Peace and Freedom Party, Newsreel, and the Movement for a Democratic Military.

 In the November 1970 California elections, Scheer ran for the U.S. Senate as the nominee of the Peace and Freedom Party against Republican senator George Murphy and Democratic Congressman John V. Tunney.
 Scheer received 56,731 votes and lost the election to Tunney.